Australian Animals: What You’ll See Down Under

 Left – Platypus at Healesville Sanctuary.
 Image: Yarra Valley Tourism.
 Right – Echidna.
 Image: Tourism Tasmania

-Platypuses and echidnas are the world’s only 2 species of monotremes, or mammals that lay eggs.
-You’ve probably seen a platypus before, with its duck bill, otter body, and beaver tail.
+Platypuses and echidnas are the world’s only two species of monotremes or mammals that lay eggs.
+You’ve probably seen a platypus with its duck bill, otter body, and beaver tail.
 They’re difficult to see in the wild, but your best bet is in a quiet riverbank in the eastern coastal areas.

 Echidnas are also strange-looking creatures.
-They have spines like a porcupine, a beak like a bird, a pouch like a kangaroo, and they lay eggs like a reptile.
-Fun fact: Baby echidnas are called puggles, and they’re very cute!
+They have spines like porcupines, beaks like birds, a pouch like a kangaroo, and they lay eggs like reptiles.
+Fun fact: Baby echidnas are called puggles and are very cute!

 You can see both of these unique Australian animals (and many more) at Healesville Sanctuary outside of Melbourne.